skonafid/DBZTenkaichi4_by_skonafid/README.md

 > Run on PlayStation 2 For best experience.

 > [!CAUTION]
-> This is Warez we don't condone Piracy, Proceed with caution.
+> This is warez we don't condone Piracy, Proceed with caution.
+> Continue only if you own a copy of Budokai Tenkaichi 3